K4liber/quantum_entanglement/README.md

 ## 3. CHSH game optimal strategy derivation

 We consider a maximally entangled pair of qubits (EPR pair).
-The probability of finding both qubits with the same spin depends on the angle between measurement settings.
+The probability of finding both qubits with the same spin depends on the angle (`θ`) between measurement settings.
 We will now explore why the quantum mechanical probability of finding both particles in the same spin state is given by the formula:

 `P(same spin) = sin²(θ/2)`

 This involves applying rotation operators to the entangled singlet state.
+We are going to derivate, step by step, the CHSH game results using mathematical formalism of quantum mechanics.
+You can either believe that the formula is correct (if you do not like math) or analyze the step by step deriviation.
+You can take it for granted that the formula is correct since it is confirmed based on the results of quantum experiments.

+### Mathematical formalism concepts

+`Tensor Product (⊗)`: The tensor product is used to describe combined quantum systems.
+For example, |↑⟩₁|↓⟩₂ represents a two-electron system where electron 1 is spin-up and electron 2 is spin-down.

+`Spin Angular Momentum (S)`: An intrinsic property of particles, independent of their spatial motion.
+It's like a particle spinning around its own axis.

+`Spin operator`: describes the spin angular momentum of a particle.
+Such an operator is applied to a mathematical representation of the physical state of a system and yields an angular momentum value if the state has a definite value for it.

+`Spin Rotation operator R(θ)`: It represents a rotation of the spin state of the particle by an angle θ about an axis in the x-y plane.
+This rotation doesn't change the overall magnitude of the spin, but it changes its orientation in space.
+The specific form of R(θ) follows from the general principles of how rotations are represented in quantum mechanics.
+For spin-1/2 systems, 2x2 matrices act on the two-dimensional state vector.

+`Unitary Operation`: The rotation operator is a unitary operator.
+This means that it preserves the normalization of the quantum state (i.e., the probability of finding the particle in a particular state remains 1).

 ### Entangled Singlet State